breez/breez-sdk-docs/src/guide/payment_notification.md

 </section>

 ## Processing the Payload
-Processing the Payload is according to the application needs.
-One of the major use cases that can be handled via webhooks is receiving a payment in mobile app while the app is not running, or in short "offline receive"
+Processing of the Payload can be done according to the application's needs.
+One of the major use cases that can be handled via webhooks is receiving a payment in a mobile app while the app is not running, or in short "offline receive"

-## Webhook integration for "offline recieve"
+## Webhook integration for "offline receive"
 In the context of mobile applications using the Breez SDK for Lightning Network payments, a crucial architectural component involves the seamless flow of payment notifications to the user's mobile device.
-This process is facilitated through a Notification Delivery Service (NDS), acting as an intermediary.
-When a payment is made to a user, the LSP sends a notification to the NDS, configured with a specific webhook URL.
+This process is facilitated through a Notification Delivery Service (NDS) acting as an intermediary.
+When a payment is made to a user, the LSP sends a notification to the NDS configured with a specific webhook URL.
 The NDS then processes this information and dispatches a push notification to the intended mobile device, ensuring the user receives timely updates about incoming payments.
-This architecture necessitates vendors to set up and maintain their own NDS, tailored to handle and forward these notifications efficiently.
+This architecture necessitates vendors setting up and maintaining their own NDS, tailored to handle and forward these notifications efficiently.

-## Step 1: Run your own NDS
+### Step 1: Run your own NDS
-As written above you will need to run your own NDS because NDS is configured to send push notifications to your app users, therefore configured with the required keys and certificates.
+As written above you will need to run your own NDS because the NDS is configured to send push notifications to your app users, therefore configured with the required keys and certificates.
-If you don't want to write it from scratch you can use our running <a href="https://github.com/breez/notify">NDS</a>
+If you don't want to write it from scratch, you can use our own <a href="https://github.com/breez/notify">NDS</a> implementation.

-Our used NDS expects urls in the following format:
+Our NDS implementation expects URLs in the following format:
 <section><i>https://your-nds-service.com/notify?platform=<ios|android>&token=[PUSH_TOKEN]</i></section>

-Once the NDS received such request it will send a push notification to the matched device.
+Once the NDS has received such request it will send a push notification to the matched device.

-## Step 2: Obtain a mobile push token
+### Step 2: Obtain a mobile push token
 First, ensure that your mobile application is set up to receive push notifications and can generate a push token.
 This token uniquely identifies the device for push notifications.

 * For iOS, use Apple Push Notification Service (APNs) to get the token.
 * For Android, use Firebase Cloud Messaging (FCM) to obtain the token.

-## Step 3: Register the Webhook with Breez
+### Step 3: Register the Webhook with Breez
 Register the constructed URL with the Breez SDK By calling an SDK function.

 <custom-tabs category="lang">